silviu-oprea/f9/README.md

 1) Remove default create form values that I set in the initial form for testing purposes
 2) Reset clearing time to 5 min.
 Compare to 4 min otherwise we need 10 mins.
+Forced Matched Guise test: do not show "I don't know".